WebOfTrustInfo/rwot8-barcelona/draft-documents/naming-survey.md

 the historical discussion around human-meaningful naming for SSI.
 We have identified and digested important papers which shape the argument.
-We plan to continue to research the topic through the network of citations from the rwot papers, the information garnered from these surveys, and interviews with the authors and key figures within the discussion.
+We plan to continue to research the topic through the network of citations from the rwot papers, the information garnered from the survey results, and interviews with the authors and key figures within the discussion.

 ## Papers